matteo-fontana/Nonparametric-multiple-output-center-outward-quantile-regression/README.md

 ### Contents

 The main method for multiple-output center-outward quantile regression based on $k$-nearest neighbor weights is implemented.
 We provide R and Python code.
 Most of the figures in the main manuscript have been produced with the R code.
-The files with a name starting with 'Clover_shaped_model' correspond to model (1.8),